tinegachris/ultimate_iot_comm_test/README.md

-# This is the untimate comms test for most protocols and devices in an ecosystem
+# This is the untimate IoT comms test for most protocols and devices in an ecosystem